 The Merging NADAC is about the most accurate and precise digital listening tool I can think of.
 Very highly recommended.Alan Sircom, HiFi Plus

 These digital sources are manufactured by a high quality electronics manufacturer in Italy.
-Little know in the UK at the moment but well established throughout Europe as a worthy partner with Avalon and Elac loudspeakers.
+Little know in the UK at the moment but well established throughout Europe.
 Extending their philosophy of their superlative range of amplifiers, Norma Audio CD players have a natural tonal balance, very fast rise time dynamics and speed and generate large and deep soundstages.
 Elegant Italian designed casework and high quality components used throughout.
 They offer a sound quality that can easily rival some CD players costing several times the asking prices.

 REVO DS-1 integrated CD player.
 Includes 5 digital inputs; 4 x SPDIF, 1 x USB(pictured)